Murburn concept: Salient features

-The new mechanism has been proposed as an explanation for phenomena involving catalytic electron or moiety transfers, chemico-physical changes and unusual observations in various experimental, ecological, metabolic and physiological scenarios.
-Fundamentally, murburn concept advocates the thesis that DRS are vital requirements for routine metabolic and physiological functions.
-This theory is validated by its ability to explain the toxicity of cyanide to a variety of important life processes (particularly, respiration and photosynthesis).
+The new mechanism has been proposed as a fundamental (supplementary or complementary or abrogative) explanation for phenomena involving catalytic electron or moiety transfers, chemico-physical changes and unusual observations in various experimental, ecological, metabolic and physiological scenarios.
+Fundamentally, in its essence, murburn concept advocates the thesis that DRS are vital requirements for routine metabolic and physiological functions.
+Biological theories are ratified by their ability to explain the effects of toxic principles.
+The murburn theory is validated by its ability to explain the bioenergetic toxicity of low doses of cyanide and many other small ions to a variety of important life processes (like respiration and photosynthesis).
+In its expanded form, the framework now encompasses the ECS-DRS-CEM-PCHEMS-SCE postulates, which collectively present murburn as a systems-level seamlessly integrating principle for understanding life's operations.